Kammerlader: Development

-The end result was that a modern, breech-loading rifle was approved for use on the 18 May 1842.
+The result was that a modern, breech-loading rifle was approved for use on the 18 May 1842.
 The caliber chosen for the new rifle was 18 lødig (gauge); in other words, one could manufacture 18 round bullets out of one Norwegian pound of lead.
 In modern terms this means the caliber of the rifle was 17.5 mm.

 From 1842, until the Remington M1867 was approved in 1867, more than 40,000 kammerladers in more than 80 different models were manufactured.
 In 1860 the caliber was reduced again, to four Swedish Linjer, or about 11.77 mm.
 When some of the Kammerladers were modified to rimfire after 1867, this meant that the barrels had to be bored out to 12.17 mm to accept the new cartridge.

 During a military sharpshooting competition held in Belgium in 1861, the Kammerlader was proven to be among the most accurate military long arms in Europe.
 The Norwegian rifles were shown to be accurate to a range of about 1 km, which is quite an achievement even by today's standards.